Afnarel/Secure-PHP-Blog/README.md

 Setup
 -----

+All the configuration is done by editing the file named `setup.php` in the `includes` directory.

 First, you need to create a database.
 By default, this is a MySQL database, though you can change this by editing the `DB_DSN_PDO` variable.
 Edit the `DB_HOST`, `DB_NAME`, `DB_USER` and `DB_PASSWORD` variables to match your